-A number of the projects feature special events where the community can take part in the creation of a piece, including: workshops on Aug.
-21 and 27 for the piece "Small Gestures," in which artist Victoria Heilweil leads participants through an exploration of ideas of value and beauty through postcard writing; and a series of drawing workshops Aug.
+A number of the projects feature special days when the community can take part in the creation of a piece, including: workshops on Aug.
+21 and 27 for the piece "Small Gestures," in which artist Victoria Heilweil leads participants through an exploration of ideas of value and beauty through postcard writing;and a series of drawing workshops Aug.
 9-30 for "Mapping Palo Alto Together" by artist Perry Meigs where the process offers participants the opportunity to visualize how the patterns of their daily lives have changed over the course of the pandemic.

-Even the city's four-legged, furry or scaled denizens can take part in local art, with "Pets of Palo Alto: A Family Portrait Project," with arts professional Harriet Stern and photographer Federica Armstrong holding photo sessions for residents and their pets on weekends from Aug.
+Even the city's four-legged, furry or scaled denizens will be invited to get in on the act with "Pets of Palo Alto: A Family Portrait Project," as arts professional Harriet Stern in collaboration with photographer Federica Armstrong hold community photo sessions for residents and their pets on weekends from Aug.
 13 through Sept.
 4. The photos will be displayed in an exhibit scheduled for October.

 The community is also invited to bring donations of used K-cups, through Aug.
 28, to be upcycled by artist Amber Smith into the piece "Cuppa Joe" — and get a chance to see Smith at work.

 For more information, visit cityofpaloalto.org.
 Look for the Palo Alto Weekly's interviews with some of the featured artists later this month.

 — Heather Zimmerman

 Stories older than 90 days are available only to subscribing members.
 Please help sustain quality local journalism by becoming a subscribing member today.

 If you are already a member, please log in so you can continue to enjoy unlimited access to stories and archives.
 Membership start at $12 per month and may be cancelled at any time.